ITOCHU Corporation (Aneka Bumi Pratama PT)

 8. Collaboration with stakeholders to reduce negative environmental or social outcomes associated with natural rubber production?

 The company reports that it has undertaken the 'Project Tree Initiative' with the aim of achieving traceability and sustainability of natural rubber.
 It has utilised the value chain, including PT.
-Aneka Bumi Pratama (ABP) natural rubber processing company, and European Tyre Enterprise Limited, to develop a blockchain system to trace natural rubber from smallholders.
-In addition, it collaborated with Proforest and SNV international NGOs to conduct modern slavery risk assessments on the supply chain.
+Aneka Bumi Pratama (ABP) natural rubber processing company, and European Tyre Enterprise Limited to develop a blockchain system to trace natural rubber from smallholders.

 9. Sustainability report published within last two years?

-The company has published its latest ESG Report for 2023.
+The company has published its latest ESG Report for the reporting period; April 2023 to March 2024.

 10. Reports through standardised reporting systems?

-The company has published its Water and Climate CDP Questionnaire for 2023.
+The company has published its Water and Climate Change 2023 CDP Questionnaire.

 11. Climate risks assessment available?

-The company has included its climate risk assessment, including potential risks, metrics, targets, and processes used to assess or manage climate risks, in its ESG Report 2023.
-Information is not externally verified.
+The company has included its climate risk assessment, including potential risks, metrics, targets, and processes used to assess or manage climate risks, in its latest ESG Report.
+However, the information is not externally verified.

 12. Lists countries and operations?